 They found that methotrexate activated the Epstein-Barr virus; the other rheumatoid arthritis medications -- including cyclosporine, cyclophosphamide, and prednisone -- did not markedly affect EBV activity, even when doses of these drugs were higher than normal, she reports.

 Patients taking methotrexate had significantly higher EBV viral loads in their blood than patients taking other immune weakening drugs.

 With methotrexate, it's different.
 "Methotrexate activates cells with the Epstein-Barr virus, but it doesn't prevent replication of the [virus].
 So it spews out the virus in an infectious form," she explains.

 Similar results were found with polymyositis patients.
-However, the pattern was not found with Wegener granulomatosis -- just as few lymphomas have been reported in these patients, she notes.
+However, the pattern was not found with granulomatosis with polyangiitis -- just as few lymphomas have been reported in these patients, she notes.

 The data shows that methotrexate has a "unique ability" to trigger Epstein-Barr virus while also suppressing the immune system -- thereby triggering lymphoma in these patients, she adds.

 Scientists once thought that -- because methotrexate suppresses the immune system -- the body has difficulty eliminating the Epstein-Barr virus, Kenney explains.
 "There's no question that the immune-suppressing ability of methotrexate is important for allowing EBV lymphomas to grow," she tells WebMD.